GorstakZadar/Gorstak/Guide to Star Trek Online.md

 # Math
 +dmg consoles * +bonus dmg/haste consoles * wpnpwr/acc/[dmg] mod/attack upgrade

-# Mechanics
-Basically your wep hits their shields first.
-Any shield pen you might have will increase shield bleedthrough and apply dmg to hull which also has it's own resists.
-Logic would suggest you want both shield and hull pens.
-Plasma weps will kill target quicker because of dot applied to their hull, but instead of relying on 2.5% chance, you should get dot which is per hit, like agony phasers.

 # Pvp
 Pvp relies on not being targeted by using intel team, sci stealth consoles, high defense value and surgical strikes for dmg.